mgnieman/ride-tracker-client/README.md

 Technologies Used:  JavaScript, jQuery, API, AJAX

 Future Enhancements:
 -

 10.20
-- Worked on authorization - sign up gave me a lot of trouble.
+- Worked on authorization - sign up gave me a lot of trouble but eventually got help figuring out that I needed a function for `addHandlers` in `index.js`.
+It's 4:24pm and I finally have sign-up, sign-in, change-password & sign-out all working correctly.